ds7-ds/Model-Airport/Finances/Purchasing/Structural Engineering Requests/Mounting Tape/Mounting Tape.md

 ## Chosen Option

 Option 2 is cheaper.
 No significant differences were observed between the two options in terms of material quality.
 Option 1 is clear and the other is white.
 Color does not seem to matter so Option 2 will be chosen.
 Two rolls of mounting tape is 2 * $4.27 = $8.54.
 Three rolls of mounting tape is 3 * $4.27 = $12.81.
 Two rolls seem sufficient and using scrap is a main goal of this project.
+This product must be checked at Home Depot before a decision can be made to buy it or not.

 ## Cost

 * Two rolls of Option 2 : $8.54

+## Status of Approval

+> Pending.